-J.D. and M.B.A., M.P.A., or M.P.S.(H.H.S.A.).
-The faculties of the Law School and of the Graduate School of Business and Public Administration at Cornell offer a program for combining law school education with graduate management training.
-The student works in the two fields concurrently, receiving two degrees in four years, rather than the normal five years.
+J.D. and M.B.A.
+The faculties of the Law School and the Johnson Graduate School of Management at Cornell offer a program for combining law school education with graduate management training.
+The student works in the two fields concurrently.

+receiving two degrees in four years, rather than the normal five years.

 Applicants must apply to and be accepted by both schools.
 The work of the first year is entirely in one school; the second, entirely in the other.
-The third year is divided between the two schools, and the requirements for the award of the M.B.A., M.P.A., or M.P.S.(H.H.S.A.) are completed by the end of that year.
+The third year is divided between the two schools, and the requirements for the award of the Master of Business Administration (M.B.A.) are completed by the end of that year.
 The fourth year, devoted entirely to Law School studies, qualifies the student for the J.D. degree.